operator-framework/olm-docs/content/en/docs/Tasks/creating-an-index.md

 $ docker push quay.io/example-inc/example-operator-index:latest
 ```

-The resulting image is referred to as an `Index`.
-Now that image is available for clusters to use and reference with
-`CatalogSources` on their cluster.
+Now the index image is available for clusters to use and reference with `CatalogSources` on their cluster.

 [catalogsource-crd]: /docs/concepts/crds/catalogsource
 [file-based-catalog-spec]: /docs/reference/file-based-catalogs